SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

     }
     ```

 1. Notice that the generic unconfigured version of the web part is added next to the configurations that target specific scenarios.
-This way, if there is no specific configuration addressing users' needs, they can always use the generic version and configure it according to their requirements.
+This way, if there's no specific configuration addressing users' needs, they can always use the generic version and configure it according to their requirements.
 1. To see the result, start debugging the project by running the following command:

-    ```sh
+    ```console
     gulp serve
     ```